-UK and South African multinational that is the Italian multinational oil and gas "supermajor", world's largest producer of platinum and a major active worldwide.
-It is the second main mulproducer of diamonds, copper, nickel, iron ore, tinational, after Shell, involved in the Niger metallurgical and thermal coal.
-Anglo American Delta-"one of the world's most polluted regions". has violated indigenous land rights across the Eni and Shell are currently on trial in Italy over globe and polluted the water, agricultural land an alleged \$1.3 billion bribery deal with a former and air of many communities.
-It is co-owner (with Nigerian oil minister.
-In an extremely rare case, Glencore and BHP) of the huge open-pit coal mine the Eni CEO actually faces criminal charges.
-30% Cerrejon, in Colombia, where pollution and dust owned by the government of Italy.
-The remaining from the mine has caused contamination on a shares are publicly traded and owned by major massive scale.
-In Brazil, it is facing strong opposiglobal investors. tion from local communities over its plan to expand a large tailings dam, the collapse of which would have horrific consequences.
+UK and South African multinational that is the world's largest producer of platinum and a major producer of diamonds, copper, nickel, iron ore, metallurgical and thermal coal.
+Anglo American has violated indigenous land rights across the globe and polluted the water, agricultural land and air of many communities.
+It is co-owner (with Glencore and BHP) of the huge open-pit coal mine Cerrejon, in Colombia, where pollution and dust from the mine has caused contamination on a massive scale.
+In Brazil, it is facing strong opposition from local communities over its plan to expand a large tailings dam, the collapse of which would have horrific consequences.
 In the state of Chile, residents of El Melón are amongst those fighting its attacks on their land and water sources.